 Juicy, finger-licking DELICIOUS falling off-the-bone Instant Pot Spare Ribs!
+This recipe serves as dinner or tasty appetizer and it's whole30 approved!

 It’s easy to see why everyone loves a JUICY rack of ribs, but how many of us will actually babysit one in the oven?
 I can count the amount of times I braved through the commitment, even for a reward this delicious.